Fiserv/Commerce-Hub/docs/Resources/API-Documents/Authentication-Header.md

 ---
-tags: [Commerce Hub, Card Not Present, Card Present, HMAC, Header, Authentication]
+tags: [Card Not Present, Card Present, HMAC, Header, Authentication, API Reference]
 ---

-# Generate HMAC Authentication
+# Generate an HMAC authentication

 To ensure data integrity, prevent replay attacks, and eliminate stale requests, Authentication is required as part of the [header](?path=docs/Resources/API-Documents/Use-Our-APIs.md).